Athletics at the 2012 Summer Olympics – Men's 100 metres

 The men's 100 metres competition at the 2012 Summer Olympics in London, United Kingdom was held at the Olympic Stadium on 4–5 August 2012.
 Seventy-four athletes from 61 nations competed.
 Each nation was limited to 3 athletes per rules in force since the 1930 Olympic Congress.
 The competition comprised four rounds: a preliminary round for entrants without the minimum qualifying standard, a heats round, followed by three semi-finals of eight athletes each, which then reduced to eight athletes for the final.

-Just before the start of the final, a spectator threw a plastic bottle into Tyson Gay's lane, intended to hit Usain Bolt who was three lanes outside in Lane 7.
-The race was unaffected, and Bolt became the second man in history to defend a 100m Olympic title.
-The spectator, later identified as Ashley Gill-Webb, was soon arrested after he was struck on the head by Dutch judoka and bronze medalist Edith Bosch, whom he happened to be sitting next to.
-LOCOG Chairman Sebastian Coe later stated: "I'm not suggesting vigilantism but it was actually poetic justice that they happened to be sitting next to a judo player".
-Gill-Webb later pleaded not guilty to a charge of using threatening words or behaviour with intent to cause harassment, alarm or distress at Stratford Magistrates' Court.
-He was later found guilty.

 Summary

-Leading up to this Olympics, defending champion Usain Bolt was the star of the sport having set world records in winning the 100 metres and 200 metres in the previous Olympics, and 2 more world records in winning the 100m and 200m at the 2009 world championships.
+Leading up to this Olympics, defending champion Usain Bolt was the star of the sport, having set world records when winning the 100 metres and 200 metres in the previous Olympics and then improving both world records when winning the 100m and 200m at the 2009 world championships.
 In the 2011 world championships, the 100 metres was won by Yohan Blake after a false start by Bolt.
 Later in the season, Blake ran a new 200 metres personal best only .07 behind Bolt's world record.
 At the 2012 Jamaican Olympic Trials, Blake beat Bolt in both events.

 The seven round one heats were won by three Jamaican and three American favorites and Dwain Chambers of Britain.
 Ryan Bailey was the fastest qualifier with a personal best 9.88.

 In the first semi-final, Justin Gatlin ran the fastest semi-final in history 9.82, ahead of Churandy Martina 9.91and former world record holder Asafa Powell in 9.94.
 Suwaibou Sanneh improved his national record for Gambia at 10.18, set the day before.
 In the second semi-final, defending champion Usain Bolt ran a relaxed race, finishing in 9.87.
 Ryan Bailey was second in 9.96.
 In the third semi-final, Yohan Blake ran 9.85, with Tyson Gay in second at 9.90.
 The final qualifier was defending silver medalist Richard Thompson with 10.02.